New concerns emerge over Conservative leadership voting process

 One of the major concerns in the Bernier camp is that some Conservative members may have voted twice, once by mail and once at an in-person voting station.

-In addition, the Bernier camp wants to know why party executive director Dustin van Vugt ordered that all the ballots be destroyed immediately after the vote and why scrutineers were not informed of the discrepancy.
+In addition, the Bernier camp wants to know why David Filmon, the party's chief returning officer, ordered that all the ballots be destroyed immediately after the vote and why scrutineers were not informed of the discrepancy.
 The destruction of the ballots was anticipated, but the timing of the shredding is now in question.

 There were a large number of calls for party “unity” before and after the results of the leadership race were announced.
 However, the position taken by Mr. Bernier and members of his team have sparked tensions in Conservative circles, with some rivals’ camps branding the situation on social media as a case of “sour grapes.”